Discover 11 use cases for facial recognition.

-Since 2018, many more airlines have started to use on-board facial recognition technology.
-In the US alone, more than 15 airports have set up face matching systems to help board passengers faster and more safely.
-Trials have taken place at Los Angeles and San Jose airports, among many others.
+Since 2018, many more airlines have started to use onboard facial recognition technology.
+In the US alone, more than 15 airports have set up face-matching systems to help board passengers faster and more safely.
+Trials have occurred at Los Angeles and San Jose airports, among many others.

 The technology is creating a lot of interest in Europe too.